We often get asked by hopeful Keats students what the best way to learn Mandarin is.

 Moving to China to learn Chinese just makes sense.
 But, the most important thing is that you’re also in school studying the language.
 By simply living in China, it will be hard for you to pick up the language.
 But, studying the language during the day at school and then using your Mandarin language skills in the city you’re living in will deepen what you’re learning.
 Plus, it gives you real-world experience speaking Mandarin to native Mandarin speakers!

 Many people are questioning going to technology to learn a new language.
 There are many online courses and apps, but those techniques don’t give you the real-world interactions that a Mandarin language school in China does.
 We highly recommend turning your phone off and stepping inside a Mandarin language school classroom.

 While you’re in Mandarin language lessons during the day, you’ll be learning the basic communication skills needed to live abroad.
-You’ll also be learning how to better understand the language by a teacher who has experience with the language and who can answer any questions you have right away.
+You’ll also be learning how to better understand the language from a teacher who has experience with the language and can answer any questions you have right away.